Our New Oven with an Air Fryer

 The Genasun AR-2 regulator was replaced by a Wakespeed 500 regulator.
 The Wakespeed will respond to the Cerbo GX and control the alternator’s output through DVCC.
 It also communicates directly with the REC BMS through Constant Voltage Constant Current (CVCC) so that control is still retained if DVCC is offline.
 The alternator’s management is no longer just on or off.
 It’s output can now adjust based on alternator temperature, engine load and other instructions from the BMS.

 I added a Wakespeed 48-12 bidirectional converter that also works with DVCC and allows our Nations 270A 12V alternator to charge our 48V bank if necessary.
-I hope that this redundancy is nneeded but it’s nice to know it’s there.
+I hope that this redundancy is never needed but it’s nice to know it’s there.
 The new converter also maintains the chassis battery and allows up to 3000W of power to flow on demand from the 48V system to the 12V systems.
 Installing it allowed me to remove two other devices from our original setup.
 The first was a Victron 48-12 30A converter that provided power to the 12V house systems .
 The second was a Victron 100V 20A MPPT solar controller that was maintaining the 12V chassis battery from the 48V house system.

 The last step was to update our MyErvin automation system to interact with the new devices.
 The image below shows the “Energy” page that I designed to provide an easy to see display while the phone is docked on the dash.